How to buy Codan (CDA) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Codan Limited is a scientific & technical instruments business based in Australia.
-Codan shares (CDA) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Codan has a trailing 12-month revenue of around $437 million.
+Codan is a scientific & technical instruments business based in Australia.
+Codan shares (CDA) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Codan has a trailing 12-month revenue of around $499.3 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Codan